alfonsof/aws-python-examples/README.md

   * [awss3listall-rapi](/awss3listall-rapi) - AWS S3 List All (Resource API): Example of how to handle S3 buckets and list information about all S3 buckets and the objects they contain using the Resource API (high-level).
   * [awss3list-rapi](/awss3list-rapi) - AWS S3 List (Resource API): Example of how to handle S3 buckets and list information about objects in a S3 bucket using the Resource API (high-level).
   * [awss3upload-rapi](/awss3upload-rapi) - AWS S3 List (Resource API): Example of how to handle S3 buckets and upload a local file to a S3 bucket using the Resource API (high-level).
+  * [awss3download-rapi](/awss3download-rapi) - AWS S3 List (Resource API): Example of how to handle S3 buckets and download an object from a S3 bucket to a local file using the Resource API (high-level).

 For instructions on running the code, please consult the README in each folder.